natemacinnes-okta/coveo-implementation-checker/allorgs/README.md

 # InspectAllOrgs
 The coveo-implementation-checker (the non-Chrome version) will inspect all production orgs.

-## Organization
+## Organizations
-Check your Coveo Organization.
-Is it properly configured, Sources, Fields, Extensions, Query Pipelines.
+Checks all Coveo Organizations.
+Is it properly configured, Sources, Analytics, Query Pipelines.
 *Since the automated checker does normally not have access to Content/Log browser data certain checks are not being made

 The following checks are made: